 Agile project management core values

-The official Agile manifesto, created by 17 software developers in 2001, highlights four key values of the methodology:
+The official Agile manifesto highlights four key values of the methodology:

 - Individuals and interactions over processes and tools